dnewingh/gcp-fhir-sandbox-public/README.md

 cd gcp-fhir-sandbox-public
 ```

 Run deployment scripts.
-Select y to enable any API services when prompted if not already enabled.
+Authorize Cloud Shell to use your credentials and select y to enable any API services when prompted if not already enabled.
 ```
 bash infra-setup/fhirstore-deploy.sh
 ```